-- Trace to organizer of and evaluate the effectiveness of an argument with evidence in a graphic organizer - Article annotation with assessment of claims and evidence using text-dependent questions
+- Tracing an Argument Graphic organizer to delineate and evaluate an argument - Article annotation with assessment of claims and evidence using text-dependent questions

 Examples: What is your opinion about the text?
 What evidence do you have to support your opinion?
 Which forms of rhetoric are used?
 To what effect?
 What other texts support or refute the claims and counterclaims made in this text?
 What other texts represent a similar or different experience or perspective?
 What questions does the text leave unanswered or unexamined that may be worthy of being researched?